Khan/wonder-blocks/packages/wonder-blocks-data/util/request-handler.md

     get type(): string;

     /**
-     * Determine if the cached data should be invalidated.
+     * Determine if the cached data should be refreshed.
      *
-     * If this returns true, the framework will invalidate the cached value
+     * If this returns true, the framework will use the currently cached value
-     * such that a new request is required.
+     * but also request a new value.
      */
+    shouldRefreshCache(
+        options: TOptions,
+        cachedEntry: ?$ReadOnly<CacheEntry<TData>>,
-    invalidateCache(options: TOptions): boolean;
+    ): boolean;

     /**
      * Get the key to use for a given request.
 This should be idempotent for a